How Canadian tech startups can take advantage of SR&EDGrowth & Scaling

 - Activities that develop, customize or change style elements

-As Jeff Christie, Chief Revenue Officer, from Boast Capital puts it: “Every good SR&ED claim starts with having the proper bookkeeping and technical tracking.
+As Jeff Christie, Chief Revenue Officer, from Boast AI puts it: “Every good SR&ED claim starts with having the proper bookkeeping and technical tracking.
 Get something in place that shows your tech work.
 Not only is SR&ED going to want to see that, but your investors will too.”

 For claims to have the best chances of success, here’s what you can do: